“Look-a-Likes” (crossbreeding including prohibited colors) & DNA breed testing (unreliable)

 It is important that potential puppy buyers understand that dogs of disqualifying color do occur from time to time, but breeders who breed to the breed standard do not deliberately set out to produce them.
 They may be the result of recessive traits that only emerge when puppies inherit a recessive gene from each parent or be traits that go back to earlier ancestors.
 Regardless of the mode of inheritance, out of respect for our breed standard, puppies and dogs that exhibit or carry disqualifying traits should be spayed or neutered and serve as companion animals as valuable as other companion animals but no more valuable financially.

-Which colors cause health problems for the French Bulldog:
+Colors that may cause health problems in the French Bulldog:

 One of the most common problems is genetic malformations.
 Because this dog has a unique genetic condition, it can lead to stunted limbs, blindness or deafness.
 Numerous Merle French bulldogs also suffer from allergies, immune disorders, heart murmurs and hip dysplasia and do not grow old.
 Also keep in mind that because they have such light-colored eyes, they may have eye defects.
 Some of the common problems include one eye being larger than the other, one eye being covered with a nictitating membrane, cataracts and coloboma (a congenital condition that causes a hole in the iris of the eye)

-Color Blue or Mouse Gray (all variants such as blue-brindle, blue-pied, blue-fawn, etc.)
+Color Blue or Mouse Gray (all variations thereof such as blue-brindle, blue-pied, blue-fawn, lilac, chocolate, etc.)

 Other colors that are considered rare in French Bulldogs are the black/tan color like a Doberman (black & Tan) and the black completely without a trace of brindle.
 These colors are so dominant that when breeding they outshine all other colors in the bloodline.
 It would indeed be sad to lose healthy Fawns, brindles, creams, etc. because a handful of unethical and uneducated people wanted blacks and black and brown.